 Quality frozen herring, or live caught herring need very little to turn them into great mooching baits.
 Herring in pure saltwater often does the trick.
 The baits don’t need to be super tough, just firm enough to handle the drop and reel.
-If you want a little security that comes with a firmer bait, check out My Favorite Herring Brine.
+If you want a little security that comes with a firmer bait, check out My Favorite Herring Brine for a homemade concoction, but Pro Cure Brine N Bite is an awesome pre-made mixture.
 Whatever you decide to do with your herring to prepare them for fishing, always keep them chilled!
 Keep your brined herring in a cooler on ice.
 Or put a frozen water bottle to sink in the brine container.
 You don’t want warm and soft baits.

 My Favorite Mooching Bait is the Cut Plug Herring

 Cutting a herring is both the simplest thing and an art, all at the same time.
 We cut the head off the herring and rig it so that it spins and creates an attractive presentation as it drops and lifts through the water column.
 A good spinning cut-plug herring is your ticket to salmon mooching success.
 Here is how it’s cut and rigged…